jina-ai/executor-simpleindexer/README.md

-It stores the [Document](https://docs.jina.ai/fundamentals/document/document-api/)s at the directory specified by `workspace`, which can be defined using the `uses_metas` argument as such:
+It stores the [Document](https://docs.jina.ai/fundamentals/document/document-api/)s at the directory specified by `workspace`, which can be defined using the `uses_metas` argument as:

 ```python
 Flow().add(